JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 2. [Create a run configuration](#run-on-a-different-iphone-simulated-device) by selecting iPhone in the **Execution target** list.
 3. Click **Run** to run your application on the iPhone device.

-> If your build fails, follow a workaround in [this issue](https://youtrack.jetbrains.com/issue/KT-40907).
+> If your build fails, follow the workaround described in [this issue](https://youtrack.jetbrains.com/issue/KT-40907).
 >
 {type="note"}